mdzhang/mdzhang.com/content/posts/vim-tmux-rice-r.md

 ### piping text between vim and rice

-While you can just copy in one tmux pane and paste into another (more on that later), it saves keystrokes to use something like [vim-slime][vim-slime], which lets you select text in vim and then press `<C-c> <C-c>` to send it to a "slime paste" file which e.g. tmux can pickup and send to a different pane.
+While you can just copy from one tmux pane and paste into another (more on that later), it saves keystrokes to use something like [vim-slime][vim-slime], which lets you select text in vim and then press `<C-c> <C-c>` to send it to a "slime paste" file which e.g. tmux can read from and use to send text to a different pane.

 Install `vim-slime` with [Vundle][Vundle] by adding the following to your `.vimrc`: